skaji/remote-pbcopy-iterm2/README.md

 ## How about `pbpaste`?

 Currently iTerm2 does not allow OSC 52 read access for security reasons.
-But we can just use command+V key for paste content from clipboard.
+But we can just use command+V key to paste content from clipboard.

 If you want to save the content of clipboard to a remote file, try this:

     [remote] cat > out.txt
     # press command+V to paste content of clipboard,
-    # and press contorol+D which indicats EOF
+    # and press control+D which indicats EOF

 ## See also